RyanGC93/Interview-Study-Guide/Notes/SortingAlgos/README.md

 <details>
 <summary style="text-indent: 20px;">Use Case </summary>

-- **Radix sort is a stable sorting algorithm and can be practical for large data sets**
+> - **Radix sort is a stable sorting algorithm and can be practical for large data sets**
-- It is a good choice if you can't tolerate a worst-case time complexity of O(n^2)O(n2) or need low space costs.
-The Linux kernel uses heapsort instead of quicksort for both of those reasons.
+> - **It is a good choice if you can't tolerate a worst-case time complexity of O(n^2)O(n2) or need low space costs.
+The Linux kernel uses heapsort instead of quicksort for both of those reasons.**

 </details>
 </details>